 Note down any questions that you have and ask your lawyer, financial advisor, or any other professional advisor you are working with.

 Keep in mind that experts that you hired to help you out through your divorce need to be people that you choose consciously and carefully.

 People who you feel comfortable with, individuals who you trust, professionals who are competent and efficient in answering your questions.
 Make sure they are answering in a relevant and timely manner.

 Questions you might be dealing with in this stage on your divorce are likely connected to:

 1. Current financial concerns- what will be the financial impact of the divorce?
 What will be the overall expenses?
 How am I doing financially now?
 Where will I find more money if I need it?

-There are 3 basic financial advice that can support you in your life after divorce.
+There are 3 basic divorce financial advice that can support you in your life after divorce.

 2. Indulge in what you love and cut fearlessly on what you don’t find important – this will teach you to enjoy your life while living within your means.

-3. Return your debt and start saving- is a decent financial advice relevant to anyone looking for a good quality of life, but for people who went through divorce it comes with a sense of “urgency”.
+3. Return your debt and start saving- is decent divorce financial advice relevant to anyone looking for a good quality of life, but for people who went through a divorce, it comes with a sense of “urgency.”

-If nothing else your divorce likely gave you an opportunity to look closely into your financial situation and now you can continue planning out your life with more clarity and therefore better control over your finances.
+If nothing else, your divorce likely allowed you to look closely into your financial situation, and now you can continue planning out your life with more clarity and, therefore, better control over your finances.